 Takeo received his Bachelor’s degree in liberal arts at Auburn and his M.B.A. from the University of Miami.
 In 2016, he published his first book, Behind the Mask, a collection of intimate short stories and photographs including some of the greatest linebackers to ever play in the NFL.

 Kendra Davenport Cotton is a seasoned professional with more than 20 years of experience building and cultivating relationships to advance a favorable public image and positive strategic agenda for the individuals and organizations that she serves.
-Kendra is currently the chief operating officer for New Georgia Project, Inc. and New Georgia Project Action Fund.
+Kendra is currently the Chief Executive Officer for New Georgia Project and its affiliated organization, New Georgia Project Action Fund.
+She assumed this role after serving as Chief Operating Officer at NGP and NGPAF.
 She assumed this role after leaving her position as the campaign manager for a US Senate race.
 Kendra was the founding executive director of Rep GA Institute, Inc., Georgia’s statewide c3, nonpartisan leadership training HUB, as well as its c4 arm, Represent Georgia Action Network.
 Before this role, she was the campaign manager for the successful Georgia Association of Educators’ Vote “NO” on Amendment 1 statewide ballot initiative during the November 2016 election cycle.
 Once a 16-year resident of North Carolina, Kendra was the policy director for the NC State Treasurer’s office under Janet Cowell where she held primary responsibility for leading the office’s education policy agenda.
 Before joining the Treasurer’s Office, Kendra completed a five-year tenure at UNC-Chapel Hill, serving first as the associate director of the Center for the Study of the American South and ending as the Project Director for the university’s Community-Campus Partnership initiative.

-A staunch public-school and voting rights advocate, Kendra is a Diamond Life Member of Delta Sigma Theta Sorority, Inc. and resides in Powder Springs, GA with her husband Michael and their three children – a daughter Jarah, a Harvard University junior; and two sons Kael, an 11th grader, and Rhys a 9th grader.
+A staunch public-school and voting rights advocate, Kendra is a Diamond Life Member of Delta Sigma Theta Sorority, Inc. and resides in Powder Springs, GA with her husband Michael and their three children, Jarah, Kael, and Rhys.

 With over 15 years of senior fundraising and nonprofit administration experience, Candice Drummond serves as the Chief Development Officer for NGP.
 She provides leadership and direction for the organization’s comprehensive philanthropic revenue program.
 She oversees a team of development professionals who are responsible for digital fundraising, major gifts and institutional giving.